Natural septic treatment powder. Monthly natural septic defense. No harsh chemicals.

 What happens after pumping?

 Pumping removes solids.
-After that, the system still needs normal water habits, septic-safe inputs, and a simple monthly maintenance routine.
+After that, record the service, follow your pro guidance, return to normal water use gradually, avoid harsh cleaners, monitor drains and odors, and restart a simple monthly septic maintenance routine.

 Home fitKid and pet safe.
 Made in USA.